Latin America is one of the most inflexible labor markets in the world.

 These unreformed, outdated labor provisions add up to one of the most onerous systems for employers around the world.
 According to an index of employment rigidity compiled by the World Bank that quantifies the difficulty in hiring and firing new employees, Latin America ranks as one of the most inflexible labor markets with a gross score of 42.2 (on a scale of 100) compared to East Asia and Pacific (27.2), South Asia (38.5), and the high-income OECD (Organisation for Economic Co-operation and Development) countries (35.7).

 The stalled state of labor reform, despite being on the agenda of multilateral banks, such as the World Bank and the IDB, is largely a story of political opposition and the traditional volatility of Latin American markets that favor social guarantees and protections.
-Many of the unions in
+Many of the unions in Latin America grew from the political movements that gave birth to these labor laws.
+Thus, as Ronaldo Munck has written in the case of Argentina, “labor reform is essentially a political process and not just a response to competitiveness.”
+As a result, without comment or regard to the individual merits or weakness of the individual proposals, efforts in countries such as Argentina and Mexico to reform labor legislation have consistently met with considerable opposition from organized labor through strikes, protests, and political lobbying that have scaled back or even killed labor reform.

 Apart from the political factors, however, the historical macroeconomic volatility that has marked Latin American economies has tended to favor greater reliance on legal guarantees for social and economic security.
 Legal disincentives to firing and strong contributions for social programs provided an important cushion against the wild fluctuations of Latin American economies.
 Job security provisions, in particular, served as a brake on the affect on employment of sharp, unexpected busts, while social protections and insurance guaranteed that the benefits of the boom were shared more broadly.